 Buy the Book

-There are several ways to order The Bridge: Connecting Violin and Fiddle Worlds:
+There are several other ways to order The Bridge: Connecting Violin and Fiddle Worlds:

 - If you work for a library or bookstore, use this special order form (or send us an email through our Contact page) for a 50% discount off of the retail price.